nikogura/vaulttest/README.md

 The `vaulttest` package will find a free port, spin up vault in dev mode on that port, allow you to do your tests against it, and shut it down politely once you're done.

+You can also spin up a 'real' vault - not just dev mode.
+It's still using an in-memory storage system, but you can use this server to test out your vault api code and ensure that everything works.

 # Prerequisites

 * Hashicorp Vault, installed on your system somewhere in the PATH.  https://www.vaultproject.io/downloads.html

 * This library: `go get github.com/nikogura/vaulttest`

-# Usage
+# Dev Mode Usage

-Include the following in your test code:
+To use a dev mode vault, include the following in your test code:

-    var testServer *vaulttest.VaultDevServer
+    var testServer *vaulttest.VaultServer
     var testClient *api.Client

     func TestMain(m *testing.M) {